rdkcentral/meta-dac-sdk/README.md

 * rialto, this requires access to the avbus-poc repo
 * netflix source tarball
 * meta-rdk-netflix repo
-* playready headers (0013-add-playready.patch is missing from meta-dac-sdk on purpose)
+* playready headers from officially licensed playeady SDK

 The actually run the netflix DAC app, it also requires a correct netflix vault file on the host under /opt/netflix-binfile.bin.

+Howto get playready-sdk.zip?
+* install your licensed playready SDK on your PC
+* zip the installed Device_PK_xxxx dir.
+Update/check the values for PV and ZIP_SUBDIR in meta-dac-sdk/recipes-core/playready-headers/playready-headers_4.2.bb

 Extra setup steps:
 >